Arthur Terrell

-Arthur Bishop Terrell (1861 – 9 June 1931) was a businessman in Melbourne, Australia.
+Arthur Bishop Terrell (1861 – 9 June 1931) was an Australian businessman in Melbourne, Victoria and also was an Australian rules footballer who played for Woodville and Norwood in the South Australian Football Association (SAFA) during the 19th century.

 Terrell was born in the Talunga region of South Australia, a son of John Beaton Terrell (c.
 1829 – 12 January 1873) and his wife Mary Terrell, née Cave (c.
 1831 – 20 October 1894).
 Mary was a sister of W. R. Cave.

-He was educated at North Adelaide Grammar School and as a young man excelled at football, a member of the Norwood club.
+He was educated at North Adelaide Grammar School and as a young man excelled at football, and became a Life member of the Norwood club in 1885.

 He became a member of the Adelaide Stock Exchange on 14 September 1899, but lived in Melbourne from around 1905.

 He was in 1905 one of the founders of the Zinc Corporation.